 Traditional Dress in Central Anatolia

-Traditional Dress in Eastern Anatolian
+Traditional Dress in Eastern Anatolia

 Crafted from durable textiles such as wool and felt, traditional wearables in Eastern Anatolia offer protection against the elements, including extreme cold and searing heat.